kyriakosgeorgiades/BackEndFlask/README.md

 7047CEM/AI/Temp_pics/pics
 ```
 # NOTE
-As this was a group project my contribution was towards the deep learning model implemation and deployement in the backend.
+As this was a group project my MAIN contribution was towards the deep learning model implemation and deployement in the backend.
 The related files are at directory "AI" and the backend deployment at "cars_backend/api.py" and "cars_backend/preprocess.py"